Jennifer Hudson: 2017–2020: Sandy Wexler, The Voice, Cats, and new music

+2021–present: Respect, EGOT, talk show, The Gift of Love

-On July 20, 2021, Hudson did an interview with Oprah Winfrey about her role as Aretha Franklin in the film, Respect.
+On July 20, 2021, Hudson was interviewed by Oprah Winfrey about her role as Aretha Franklin in the film, Respect.
 The Aretha Franklin bio-pic, Respect, was directed by Liesl Tommy and was released in August 2021.
 Hudson's performance earned her the Chairman's Award at the Palm Springs International Film Festival as well as a nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
 The film was accompanied by a soundtrack sung entirely by Hudson featuring covers of several of Franklin's songs with one original song for Hudson, "Here I Am (Singing My Way Home)", being released as the soundtracks lead single in June 2021.
 The song earned Hudson nominations for the Golden Globe Award for Best Original Song and the Grammy Award for Best Song Written for Visual Media.
 The film's soundtrack received a nomination for the Grammy Award for Best Compilation Soundtrack for Visual Media.

 On August 19, 2021, Hudson performed a show at the Apollo Theater called Jennifer Hudson - Live at the Apollo: A Night of Soul.

 On August 21, Hudson performed "Nessun Dorma" at We Love NYC: The Homecoming Concert backed by New York Philharmonic in Central Park.

 In September 2021, Hudson won a Daytime Emmy Award for Outstanding Interactive Media for a Daytime Program for being an executive producer for Baba Yaga, a 27-minute interactive fairytale story made for Oculus Quest.

 In February 2022, Jennifer Hudson was one of the night's major winners at the 2022 NAACP Image Awards.
 She won the Entertainer of the Year and Outstanding Actress in a Motion Picture for her portrayal of Aretha Franklin in the film Respect.
-The following month, it was announced that Hudson would launch a daytime talk show titled The Jennifer Hudson Show for Fox Television Stations in the fall of that year.
 In May 2022, Hudson received a nomination for the Tony Award for Best Musical for serving as a producer for the Broadway musical, A Strange Loop.
 On June 12, 2022, Hudson became one of seventeen people to have won an Oscar, an Emmy, a Grammy, and a Tony ("an EGOT") at the 75th Tony Awards.
-She is also set to star in both the upcoming action-thriller Breathe and the female-powered feature Tell It Like a Woman.
+She appeared in the 2022 film Tell It Like a Woman and starred in the 2024 science fiction thriller Breathe.

-On June 16, 2022, it was announced that Hudson's syndicated talk show The Jennifer Hudson Show would launch on September 12, 2022.
+Hudson's syndicated talk show, The Jennifer Hudson Show, launched on September 12, 2022.
+On October 18, 2024, Hudson released her fourth studio album, The Gift of Love and toured the United States with The Gift of Love: An Intimate Live Experience.

 Personal life

 Hudson began dating James Payton in 1999, when she was 18.
 They separated in late 2007.

-Hudson met David Otunga, a professional wrestler in the WWE and a Harvard Law graduate, and the couple became engaged in September 2008.
-In August 2009, Hudson gave birth to her first child, her son David Daniel Otunga, Jr. In November 2017, Hudson and Otunga had split.
+Hudson later met David Otunga, a professional wrestler in the WWE and a Harvard Law graduate, and the couple became engaged in September 2008.
+In August 2009, Hudson gave birth to her first child, son David Daniel Otunga Jr. In November 2017, Hudson's representative announced that Hudson and Otunga had separated after over 10 years together.